mecparts/PicoWiFiModem/README.md

 You'd most likely want to omit the 10 pin header and just wire the DE-9F right to the board.

-I made no attempt to make this board by hand.
+Unlike the original Retro Wifi Modem, I made no attempt to make this board by hand.
 Instead, I took advantage of an introductory offer by a well known PCB house and had PCBs made.
-5 boards for under 20 bucks?
+5 boards for under 20 bucks, and delivered in under a week?
 Who could say no?

 ## The Software